abelardopardo/ontask_b/docs/_sources/Using/action.rst.txt

 |fa-rocket| Run
   Use the action to either provide personalized content or run a survey (see :ref:`running_actions` for more information)

+|fa-eye| Preview
+  See the content of the action when considered for each user (if applicable)

 |fa-link| URL
   Provide access to learners to the content of the action through a link (only available for actions of type Personalized Text)

 |fa-file-archive-o| ZIP
   Download a ZIP file with as many files as selected learners in the action.
 Each file contains the personalized document for the learner (only available for Personalized Text actions)

+|fa-clock-o| Timeline
+  See when the action has been executed

 |fa-calendar| Schedule
   Schedule the execution of the action for some time in the future